wp-plugins/tabbed-widgets/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=kaspars%40konstruktors%2ecom&item_name=Tabbed%20Widgets%20Plugin%20for%20WordPress&no_shipping=1&no_note=1&tax=0&currency_code=EUR&lc=LV&bn=PP%2dDonationsBF&charset=UTF%2d8
 Tags: widget, widgets, tabs, tabbed widgets, accordion, sidebar, ui Requires at least: 2.9
-Tested up to: 3.0
+Tested up to: 3.1
-Stable tag: 0.91
+Stable tag: 1.1

 Create tab and accordion type widgets without writing a single line of code.

 == Description ==

-Tabbed interfaces are the most common on newspaper type website where they can save a lot of vertical space and make it look less cluttered.
+Tabbed interfaces can save a lot of vertical space and make your website look less cluttered.
 Accordion type tabs are particularly useful if you want to have longer tab titles or more tabs that wouldn't otherwise fit into the given horizontal width.

 = Features: =

-*	Use other widgets for the tab content and specify a custom tab title.
+*	Use other widgets for tab content and specify custom tab titles.
-*	Make tabs rotate in a set interval so that they become more noticeable and prominent.
+*	Make tabs rotate in a set interval, which makes them more noticeable and prominent.
 *	Set a random start tab on each page load so that all tabbed content gets equal exposure.
 *	Make unlimited number of tabbed widgets that can be then used as regular widgets under ‘Design’ › ‘Widgets’.

+= Why are Tabbed Widgets better than your theme's built-in tabs? =

+With Tabbed Widgets you can use *any widget* inside the tabbed interface and you are no longer limited to what the theme designer had in mind.

-= Widget Design Customization =
+= Tabbed Widget design services =

-Tabbed widgets created by this plugin have very little CSS applied by default, because every theme is very different.
+Tabbed widgets created by this plugin have very little CSS applied by default because every theme is very different.

 Therefore, I offer [Tabbed Widget design customization service](http://konstruktors.com/blog/projects-services/wordpress-plugins/tabbed-accordion-widgets/#service).